ryancahildebrandt/resume/CV.md

 ## Publications

-- Crumb, R., Hildebrandt, R. & Sutton, T. M. (2019).
+- Crumb, R. M., Hildebrandt, R., & Sutton, T. M. (2022).
 The value of handwritten notes: A failure to find state-dependent effects when using a laptop to take notes and complete a quiz.
+Teaching of Psychology, 49(1), 7-13.

 ## Conference Presentations